 Need More Information

-What do I Need to do to File a UI Claim or Extension for UI Benefits?
+What do I Need to do to File a UI Claim for UI Benefits?

 First, you must decide how to file your claim.
 We offer the following claim filing options:

 - Online: Use the online application, eApply4UI.
 This application allows you to type in your answers to questions and submit online.
 Note: This is the fastest way to file your claim.

 - Telephone: Contact one of our call centers using a toll-free telephone number.

 - Mail or Fax: Use our paper application, UI Application, DE 1101I.
 The application can be completed online and printed, or it can be printed and completed by hand.
 The application can then be faxed or mailed to an EDD office for processing.

 Note: The above options may also be used to reactivate an existing claim or file for extended benefits.